 2020 was a difficult year for most teams and organisations, and yet also an eye-opening experience to see how the teams that have survived and thrived have been the ones where its members are most aligned.
 How aligned are your team members in being prepared for future challenges?

-- Hiring skilled people, but providing a poor environment.
+- Hiring skilled people, but providing a suboptimal environment.

 - Building a great environment, but hiring people with poor fit.

 Instead of a hiring and leaving cycle, what should we keep in mind in building more fulfilled teams?
-It really comes down to remembering to do two basics better in fast changing circumstances
+It comes down to remembering to do two basics better, in fast changing circumstances.

-Hiring the right people -> Do you have the right applicant fit insights tools?
+1. Hiring the right people -> Do you have objective candidate fit insights tools?

-Many organisations make the mistake of focusing on employee engagement and creating a great environment, but are unknowingly still hiring people who are a poor long-term fit; either by continuing to allow unconscious bias in the recruitment process, overconfidence in one’s ability to be a great judge of character, or using outdated and unreliable tools.
+Many organisations make the mistake of focusing on employee engagement and creating a great environment, but are unknowingly still hiring for poor fit; often by continuing to allow unconscious bias in the recruitment process (i.e. overconfidence in one’s ability to be a great judge of character), or using outdated and unreliable tools.

-First, skills determine whether they CAN perform.
-That can be easy and straightforward so we mostly already get this down pack, relying on qualifications, CVs, reference checks, work samples, interviews, etc.
+- First, skills determine whether they CAN perform.
+That’s mostly easy and straightforward and we already have a focus on getting this down pack, e.g. qualifications, CVs,work samples, interviews, etc.

-What we can’t really get hold of early on is, WILL they perform?
-Candidates may have all the needed skills and present well, but lack the personal attributes and fit to the role.
-There’s no point hiring someone who can do the work but make a bad fit – you’ll just get short-term performers who leave quickly.
+- What we don’t really hold of early on is, WILL they?
+Candidates may have all the needed skills and present well, but lack the personal attributes and fit to the particular role.
+There’s no point hiring someone who can do the work but a poor fit – you’ll just get short-term performers who leave quickly.

 Employee engagement tools are becoming increasingly popular to help leaders create the right organisational culture and environment, by identifying which areas in your business are engaging or disengaging your employees.
 Afterall, if the work environment is poor, it doesn’t matter how great the people you hire are – nobody will be the right fit.
 Great employees will still leave.